Fluxuous/CFA-L1-Marketing-Site/_posts/2015-07-27-there-are-no-shortcuts.md

 Good.

 The CFA curriculum will teach you something new.
 Its community is powerful, its designation recognized throughout the world.
+It can help open doors.

 ### We will help you walk the path
 We know the pain of passing these tests.
 We’ve been where you are.
 We are here to help.